vkostyanetsky/ObsidianFastimer/README.md

 ### How do I set a fasting interval's length?

-It is assumed that the length of a regular fast is 16 hours.
-You can change the default value in the plugin's settings or set it directly for one specific fast.
+It is assumed that the length of a regular fast is 16 hours, since it is pretty popular.
+However, you can change the default value in the plugin's settings or set it directly for one specific fast.

 Below, we are going to fast for 18 hours: